 Having clearly defined standard operating procedures for every operation that has to be repeated often is a great way to streamline your maintenance operations.

-As planned downtime is something you will have to schedule fairly regularly, having clear guidelines will help technicians perform their work faster, which means that your assets will need less time to get back to work.
+As planned downtime is something you will have to schedule reasonably regularly, having clear guidelines will help technicians perform their work faster, which means that your assets will need less time to get back to work.

 Keep in mind that the speed and quality of the performed maintenance work are equally important.
-While it is nice to keep planned downtime at a minimum, poorly performed maintenance work will almost certainly lead to an increase in unplanned downtime.
+While it is nice to keep scheduled downtime at a minimum, poorly performed maintenance work will almost certainly lead to an increase in unplanned downtime.

 #5) Understand your bottlenecks